Person Following by Autonomous Robots: A Categorical Overview: State-of-the-art Approaches

 \subsubsection{Planning for Image-based Servoing}

-{ Autonomous navigation of a robot using visual feedback is known as image-based (visual) servoing, where the path planner uses image-based features in order to find the optimal path to follow the target.
+Autonomous navigation of a robot using visual feedback is known as image-based (visual) servoing, where the path planner uses image-based features in order to find the optimal path to follow the target~\citep{gupta2017novel}.
 Image-based servoing is particularly useful when it is difficult to accurately localize the target, particularly underwater and in GPS-denied environments~\citep{pestana2014computer}.
-For instance, AUVs often use \textit{bouding-box reactive} path planners for diver-following~\citep{islam2018towards,shkurti2012multi}.
+For instance, AUVs often use \textit{bouding-box reactive} path planners for diver-following~\citep{islam2018towards}.
 Here, the planning objective is to keep the target diver at the center of the robot's view.
 That is, motion commands are generated in order to bring the observed bounding box of the diver to the center of the camera image (Figure~\ref{fig:serv}).
-Relative distance of the diver is approximated by the size of the bounding box and forward velocity rates are generated accordingly.
-In addition, the yaw and pitch commands are normalized based on the horizontal and vertical displacements of the observed bounding box-center from the image-center; these navigation commands are then regulated by the controller to drive the robot~\citep{meger20143d}.
+The relative distance of the diver is approximated by the size of the bounding box and forward velocity rates are generated accordingly.
+In addition, the yaw and pitch commands are normalized based on the horizontal and vertical displacements of the observed bounding box-center from the image-center; these navigation commands are then regulated by the controller to drive the robot.

 Furthermore, it is common to simplify the planning component for image-based servoing in order to reduce computational burdens on the robot.
 For instance, diver-following robots sometimes plan a straight-line trajectory to remain immediately behind the diver~\citep{islam2017mixed}.
 A similar strategy is adopted by ground robots as well~\citep{wang2018accurate,doisy2012adaptive,brookshire2010person}, with an additional planning component for obstacle avoidance.
 As illustrated in Figure~\ref{fig:plan2}, person-following UGVs can use tools from prospective geometry to get the relative homography of the orthogonal planes and then find the optimal path along the ground plane by keeping safe distances from the person and obstacles.
-This simplifies the operational complexities and is often sufficient for non-critical applications. }
+This simplifies the operational complexities and is often sufficient for non-critical applications.